 An extended service plan can help you finance car repairs and is one way to plan for the long-term cost of car ownership.
 But extended service plans may not be the best option for everyone.

 In this article, we’ll describe extended service plan coverage options and costs to help you decide whether an extended warranty is right for you.

 We’ll also introduce you to some of the best extended car warranty companies on the market so you can make sure to get coverage from a reputable provider.
-Start comparing quotes from three of our top recommended providers below.
+Start comparing quotes from three of our top recommended providers above.